Call-for-Code-for-Racial-Justice/FairChange/readme.md

 ## How it Works
 The solution itself focuses on the core functionality of being able to take incident alerts and video recordings from the mobile app and post them into the back-end system.
 Once posted, the incident will appear on the map view and can be clicked in order to reveal more information.
+For privacy reasons, the intent is not to show the videos within the web application, just the location, time and type of incident.
+The video is however stored (encrypted on Cloud Object Storage) in order to enable future AI analysis to take place.
 Here is a high-level flow:

 - The user captures video, geo-coordinates, timestamp and an incident description using the mobile application.
 - The video and other data is tranferred securely to the backend via the API.